ECS153/final-project-iirs/README.md

   - Message.py: Has message classes
   - Server:
     - connectionThread.py: Class for each connection, connected to the server, one per user
     - Deaddrop.py: The dead drop system.
-Contains the invid
+Contains the manager, deaddrop container, etc. Handles all storage/retrieval.
     - Main.py: Sets up the server to run the mix net and dead drop system together
     - Mix_net.py: Contains the mix net
   - Client: